Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 ## Background

-This repository contains the scripts used by Exeter Diabetes to produce three cohorts from a CPRD Aurum dataset:
+This repository contains the scripts used by the Exeter Diabetes team to produce three cohorts from a CPRD Aurum dataset:
 * An 'at-diagnosis' cohort
 * A prevalent cohort (registered at 01/02/2020)
 * A treatment response cohort (those initiating diabetes medications)